Ghailen-Ben-Achour/Double_DQN/README.md

 ## Description

 The max operator in standard DQN uses the same values both to select and to evaluate an action.
+This makes it more likely to select overestimated values, resulting in overoptimistic value estimates.